MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ---
-title: Tutorial: Addressing individual qubits in a quantum program Docs description: Step-by-step tutorial on writing and simulating a quantum program which operates at the individual qubit level
+title: Addressing individual qubits in a quantum program Docs description: Step-by-step tutorial on writing and simulating a quantum program which operates at the individual qubit level
 author: gillenhaalb